 No. 13 Oklahoma tops Baylor, earns trip to Big 12 title game

-NORMAN, Okla.
-(AP) -- Spencer Rattler's pass hit a Baylor defender in the hands, then somehow landed in Brayden Willis' arms for a touchdown.
+NORMAN, Okla. — Spencer Rattler’s pass hit a Baylor defender in the hands, then somehow landed in Brayden Willis’ arms for a touchdown.

 It was that kind of night for Oklahoma — ugly, but good enough.
 Rattler threw two touchdown passes, and the 13th-ranked Sooners defeated Baylor 27-14 on Saturday night to earn a spot in the Big 12 Championship Game.